tanthammar/tall-forms/readme.md

 - [Contributions](https://github.com/tanthammar/tall-forms/pulls)

 # Features
+* This is not an admin panel generator, it is a package that auto-generates Laravel Livewire forms without you having to create any blade views.
 * Laravel Nova like syntax to auto generate TALL-stack forms
 * Auto generate forms, with fields for **ALL** Eloquent Models, in a project - using a single artisan command.
 * Auto-generated views